Caregiver Training [How to Wash Hands][Glove removal technique]

 Foot and Nail Care for Home Care Patients in Michigan: Professional Services Available

 Michigan home care patients and the caregivers who support them often face challenges with nail care, skin care, and foot monitoring that are difficult to manage without professional assistance.
 At Balance Foot & Ankle, we provide podiatric services for patients who have difficulty with self-care due to mobility limitations, visual impairment, diabetes, or other conditions — including toenail trimming and debridement, callus and corn treatment, diabetic foot examinations, and wound care for patients with chronic or non-healing foot wounds.
 For caregivers managing a patient with diabetes, peripheral arterial disease, or other conditions that increase foot complication risk, regular professional foot care visits are an important component of the patient’s overall health maintenance.
 Balance Foot & Ankle accepts Medicare and most major Michigan insurance plans for covered foot care services.
-Michigan caregivers seeking professional foot care for their patients can call Balance Foot & Ankle at (810) 206-1402 to discuss services and schedule an appointment at our Howell or Bloomfield Hills office.
+Michigan caregivers seeking professional foot care for their patients can call Balance Foot & Ankle at (810) 206-1402 to discuss services and schedule an appointment at our Howell or Bloomfield Township office.

 Scheduling Michigan Podiatric Care: Same-Week Appointments at Balance Foot & Ankle